zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 When you first run the `zowe config init --global-config` command, the `profiles.base.properties.user` and `profiles.base.properties.password` fields are defined to the "secure" array in your configuration file.
 This ensures that the username and password are stored securely on your computer.

-To update the secure fields (for example, when you want to change your username and password), issue the `zowe config secure` command.
+To store values for the secure fields or update them (for example, when you want to change your username and password), issue the `zowe config secure` command.

 To secure a specific field, use the command `zowe config set --secure <property-path>`.
 For example, you can issue `zowe config set --secure profiles.base.properties.password`.
 If you issue the command for an option that is already secured, the CLI prompts you to enter a new option value.

 You can use an editor to define options to the secure array in `zowe.config.json`.
 Any option that you define to there becomes secure/prompted-for.

+## Automatic property storage

+When you issue a command that is missing a required option value like host or password, the CLI prompts you to enter the option value.
+In the V1-LTS version of Zowe CLI, this value was not remembered for future commands to use, so you had to either respond to a prompt on every command issued or issue a profile update command to store the missing value.

+If the `autoStore` property in `zowe.config.json` is `true`, the value you enter when prompted will be stored for future commands to use.
+Values for secure fields will be stored securely in the credential vault, and other values will be written to `zowe.config.json` on disk.

+The default value of `autoStore` is `true` but if this behavior is undesirable then set it to `false` to return to V1-LTS behavior of being prompted for missing values on every command issued.

 ## Tips for efficient configuration